webbcam/tiflash/docs/source/examples/cc13xx-cc26xx.rst

 Flash Erase Necessary Sectors Only
 ----------------------------------
-Erase only Necessary Sectors Only of Flash on device before flashing image
+Erase Necessary Sectors Only of Flash on device before flashing image.
-NOTE: This is the default flash option and therefore you do not need to actually specify this.
+*NOTE: This is the default flash option and therefore you do not need to actually specify this.*

 **Python**